wbamberg/idl-reference/docs/nsIDocShell.md

 Make this docShell editable, setting a flag that causes
 an editor to get created, either immediately, or after
 a url has been loaded.
-     @param  inWaitForUriLoad    true to wait for a URI before
-                                 creating the editor.

 #### Parameters ####